proroklab/VectorizedMultiAgentSimulator/README.md

 ```
 A further example that you can run is contained in `use_vmas_env.py` in the `examples` directory.

-To use an environment with the OpenAI Gym interface, give the additional `legacy_gym=True` argument.
+To use an environment with the Gymnasium interface, give the additional `legacy_gym=False` argument.

 #### RLlib